Neufbosc

 Neufbosc is a commune in the Seine-Maritime department in the Normandy region in northern France.

-The inhabitants of the town of Neufbosc are called Neufboscois, Neufboscoises in French.
+An inhabitant of the town of Neufbosc is called Neufboscois (masculine) or Neufboscoise (feminine) in French, with plurals Neufboscois and Neufboscoises, respectively.

 Geography

 A farming village situated in the Pays de Bray, some 24 mi southeast of Dieppe at the junction of the D24 with the D118 roads.